18F/18f.gsa.gov/_posts/2015-02-27-making-procurement-easier-some-questions-for-developer-kaitlin-devine.md

 questions about 18F and government procurement.
 Not familiar with the term procurement?
 It basically means buying stuff.
 A self-described “procurement nerd,” Kaitlin has been working on a project to make the procurement process a lot more efficient within GSA.
-It’s called Discovery and set to launch in a few weeks.
+It’s called [Discovery](https://discovery.gsa.gov/) and [recently launched in March](https://18f.gsa.gov/2015/03/04/annoucing-oasis-discovery-making-market-research-easier/).

 **What do you do at 18F and why did you want to work here?**